Jacques Coetzee and John Frank Brown: Trial, suicide, and convictions

 At the start of the trial, both Coetzee and Brown pleaded not guilty and accused each other of committing the killings in a bid to absolve themselves of guilt.
-Ten days later, on 31 April, Coetzee overdosed on pills at his cell at the Boksburg Prison, leaving behind a suicide note addressed to Brown stating that he did not want to live anymore.
+Ten days later, on 31 April, Coetzee overdosed on pills in his cell at the Boksburg Prison, leaving behind a suicide note addressed to Brown stating that he did not want to live anymore.

 Regardless of Coetzee's death, Brown's trial resumed.
 Shortly afterwards, he changed his plea to guilty.
 As a result, he was convicted of Richter's murder, on four counts of accessory to murder to the remaining murders, aggravated robbery and illegal possession of firearms and ammunition.
-Despite this, he continued to claim that he never killed anyone, claiming that Coetzee had blackmailed him into helping to dispose of the bodies, otherwise he would inform his new employers that he had defrauded them.
+Despite this, he continued to claim that he never killed anyone, claiming that Coetzee had blackmailed him into helping to dispose of the bodies, otherwise, he would inform his new employers that he had defrauded them.

 The sentencing judge stated that he did not believe Brown's claims, but admitted that he could provide no concrete evidence that he was directly involved in the other four murders besides Richter's.
 Brown was subsequently given a life term, which he continues to serve to this day.